AbdullahGhanem/reportable/README.md

 composer require ghanem/reportable
 ```

-And then include the service provider within `app/config/app.php`.
+In Laravel 5.5 and higher the service provider will automatically get registered.
+In older versions of the framework just add the service provider in config/app.php file:

 ```php
 'providers' => [